malongshuai/rm_is_safe/README.md

 **Notes:**
 1. Obviously, there is no recursion here.
 So, '/bin' is safe, but '/bin/aaa' is not safe in default
+2. There is no need to add root `/` or subdirs under `/` to /etc/security/rm_fileignore
-2. Paths you defined in /etc/security/rm_fileignore can trail slashs, both '/home/junmajinlong' and '/home///junmajinlong/////' are valid
+3. Paths you defined in /etc/security/rm_fileignore can trail slashs, both '/home/junmajinlong' and '/home///junmajinlong/////' are valid
-3. Don't use wildcard in the paths you defined in /etc/security/rm_fileignore
+4. Don't use wildcard in the paths you defined in /etc/security/rm_fileignore
+5. Don't define relative path in /etc/security/rm_fileignore

 # Usage